nknorg/nkn/README.md

 plus one, by default 9+), stop the node that created the network in order for the relay service to work properly.
 Nodes joining the network later should use a live node as seed.

+## Port forwarding

+Most likely your node is behind a router and does not have a public IP address.
+In such case, you **have to** setup port forwarding on your router for **all** ports specified in `config.json`, otherwise other nodes cannot establish connections to you.

+When setting up port forwarding, public port needs to be the same as private port mapped to your node.
+For example, you should map port 30001 on your router's public IP address to port 30001 on your node's internal IP address.

+The specific steps to setup port forwarding depends on your router.
+But in general, you need to log in to the admin interface of your router (typically in a web browser), then navigate to the port forwarding section, and create several mappings, one for each port.
+One of the easiest way to find out how to setup port forwarding on your router is to search something like "how to setup port forwarding" + your router model or name.

 ## Contributing